thecredibleway/thecredibleway-com/docs/jesus/crediblilty/prophecies-fulfilled.md

 that number is just for 48 of the 350+ known Messianic prophecies that Jesus of Nazareth fulfilled.

 **Merely fulfilling 48 of these isn't something that can be explained by random chance.
-Rather, this points to a divine origin**
+Rather, this points to a divine origin**.

 No man could write that book, we call the Bible.
-The Bible was written by kings, generals, shepherds, priests, over 1600 years, in 3 languages, on 3 continents, totally 66 books.
+The Bible was written by kings, generals, shepherds, priests, over 1600 years, in 3 languages, on 3 continents - totally 66 books.
 It was written mostly by authors who had never met each other, who wrote about controversial subjects and yet all 66 books agree. **You can absolutely stake your life on it's authenticity, authority and trustworthiness.
 And you can and should stake your eternal destiny on it also!**